Research & Whitepapers

 What do micro-caps have to offer?

 Low correlations to other assets: Micro-cap equities have historically had low performance correlation to both large- and small-cap stocks, providing significant diversification benefits to investor portfolios.
-As an example, over the past 25 years, The Perritt MicroCap Opportunities Fund (one of three funds offered) has provided a correlation of 0.47 versus the S&P 500 Index, as well as a correlation of 0.80 to the Russell 2000 Index of small-cap equities.
+As an example, over the past 30 years, The Perritt MicroCap Opportunities Fund (one of two funds offered) has provided a correlation of 0.48 versus the S&P 500 Index, as well as a correlation of 0.80 to the Russell 2000 Index of small-cap equities.

 A liquid option to invest in smaller companies: Perritt Capital Management’s MicroCap Opportunities Fund managers buy companies and management teams based on strong conviction and invest in them for the long haul.
 As a result, similar to venture capital and private equity, the potential for gains can be great.
 It is possible for the top performing stocks in a micro- or small-cap portfolio to double or even triple in value in a single year.
-In 2017, the Perritt MicroCap Opportunities Fund top performing stock was up 287% in value, and 8 gained more than 50%.
+In 2018, the Perritt MicroCap Opportunities Fund top performing stock was up 36% in value.
 The downside on single micro-cap stocks can be just as significant, however a disciplined selling process can help mitigate the effect one poor investment has on an entire portfolio.
 Micro-cap funds like the Perritt MicroCap Opportunities Fund and the Perritt Ultra MicroCap Fund also have daily liquidity, unlike private equity funds which may lock up capital for months or years.